mattuna15/merlin-software/ehbasic/readme.txt

-This is a port of Lee Davison's Enhanced Basic for 68000 to my TS2 single board computer.
+This is a port of Lee Davison's Enhanced Basic for 68000 to my Merlin FPGA

-It should be assembled using the VASM retargetable assembler.
-It can be loaded into RAM and started from address $0800 or built to run from EPROM at $C000.
+It should be assembled using the GCC assembler with MRI syntax.

+It has extended support for FAT SD Cards.
+Load/Save/DIR commands work fully.

 The following notes may be useful when porting programs written for other Basic language dialects: